-CAUTION Welding method for lower mounting bracket must use a minimum weld tensile strength of 70,000 psi, per AWS specifications.
+Melding method for lower mounting bracket must use a minimum weld tensile strength of 70,000 psi, per AWS specifications.

 - 1. Disconnect and remove the load springs from the suspension assembly.
 Protect the lift springs from welding spatter. - 2.
-Remove the upper air spring mounting brackets. continued on next page continued from previous page

-- 3. Weld replacement upper air spring mounting brackets provided in shock absorber kit to frame crossmember with 3/16" fillet weld. - 4.
+Remove the upper air spring mounting brackets. - 3.
+Weld replacement upper air spring mounting brackets provided in shock absorber kit to frame crossmember with 3/16" fillet weld. - 4.
 Measure the shock absorber to axle (lower) mounting bracket location from the edge of the axle seat, not from the axle weld.
 Clamp the bracket into place.
 Use a 5/16" fillet weld to weld the lower mounting bracket to the axle at the forward and rear edge only.
-Do not weld perpendicular to the axle centerline. - 5.
-Attach the shock absorbers to the mounting brackets with supplied HHCS and locknut.
+Do not weld perpendicular to the axle centerline.

+- 5. Attach the shock absorbers to the mounting brackets with supplied HHCS and locknut.
 Torque locknut to 160-200 ft-lb (217-271 N-m). - 6.
-Install load springs.
-Torque to spec.
-(Pg 12).
+Install the load springs.
+Torque locknuts to specifications (Pg 12).
 Connect load springs to air system. - 7.
 Raise and lower suspension to make sure that shock absorbers clear the air spring mounting plates and do not overextend.